-- Piper Navajo, Tail Number(s): N73TM - Cessna Caravan, Tail Number(s): N840JA
+• Piper Navajo, Tail Number(s): N73TM

-These aircraft provided an ideal, stable aerial base for lidar acquisition.
-These aerial platforms have relatively fast cruise speeds, which are beneficial for project mobilization/demobilization while maintaining relatively slow stall speeds, proving ideal for collection of high-density, consistent data posting using a state-of-the-art Riegl VQ 1560i lidar system.
+This aircraft provides an ideal, stable aerial base for lidar acquisition.
+This aerial platforms has relatively fast cruise speeds, which are beneficial for project mobilization/demobilization while maintaining relatively slow stall speeds, proving ideal for collection of high-density, consistent data posting using a state-of-the-art Riegl VQ 1560i lidar system.
 Some of Quantum Spatial's operating aircraft can be seen in Figure 4 below.